webplatform/docs-wpd/Infrastructure/architecture/The_salt_master/index.md

 * ''Email reports'': ''http://mail/cgi-bin/mailgraph.cgi'', only on ''mail'' VMs using [http://mailgraph.schweikert.ch/ ''Mailgraph'']
 * ''Monit VM dashboard view'': ''http://admin:password@app1:2812/''  (all VMs has this available), using [http://mmonit.com/monit/ Monit]
+* '''NGINX''' server status, from a VM that runs NGINX: e.g. ''http://piwik/nginx-status''
+* '''php5-fpm''' status, from a VM that runs ''php5-fpm'': ''http://piwik/fcgi-status''